 - Become aware of when you’re comparing.
 We’re usually doing this unconsciously but by being aware, we can catch these thoughts and reframe them.

 6. Not making time for the things and people that matter.

 THE FIX: Learn to prioritize and schedule everything!!!

 Relationships are central to our happiness.
-Social bonding makes us feel connected, energized and inspired and produce the chemical Oxytocin (the love hormone), which makes us feel energized and give us a sense of belonging.
+Social bonding makes us feel connected, energized and inspired and produce the chemical Oxytocin (the love hormone), which makes us feel energized.
+We are energized because our innate need to belong is satisfied.
 Block time to call home and put it on the calendar so you don’t forget.
-Set up a weekly lunch date with a co-worker, meet friends for bowling after work, and if taking a group class means you’re more likely to learn whatever you’re into, pay for the class.
-Save money somewhere else.
+Create a bowling team with co-workers.
+And if taking a group class means you’re more likely to learn whatever you’re into, pay for the class.
+You can look to save money elsewhere.

 7. Dwelling on “If only…”

 If only your parents did this or that.
 If only you had more help.
-If only you had gone to college or finished.
-If only you were taller, prettier, younger, or a different race.
-“If only” fantasies that involve things we can’t do anything about keeps us idling in neutral and is another spiritual and emotional downer.
+Had you gone to college or finished, you would be… If only you were taller, prettier, younger, or a different race.
+“If only” fantasies that involve things we can’t do anything about keeps us idling in neutral.
+This is another spiritual and emotional downer.

-THE FIX: Accept your situation, that no one is coming to save you, and that the world is what it is now.
-Instead of focusing on what you can’t do, be inspired by great minds, books and people around you who are finding a way and working with what they have… and being thankful that they’re even in a position to have dreams.
-Some 20-something in Senegal, in Greece, or right in your backyard is so preoccupied with keeping a roof over her head that she can’t even entertain the thought of starting a blog or whatever it is you think your circumstance is keeping you from doing.
+THE FIX: Accept your situation.
+Accept that no one is coming to save you and that the world is what it is now.
+Instead of focusing on what you can’t do, be inspired by great minds, books and people who are finding a way and working with what they have.
+Be thankful that they’re even in a position to have dreams.
+Some 20-something in Senegal, in Greece, or right in your backyard is so preoccupied with keeping a roof over his/her head that she can’t even entertain the thought of starting a blog or whatever it is you’re avoiding.

 8. Not exercising